 We work closely and collaboratively with other medical and surgical specialties in a multidisciplinary approach to perform a spectrum of interventions.
 These procedures include venous access; dialysis access interventions; percutaneous biopsies and drainages; placement of nephrostomy tubes and ureteral stents; placement of biliary drains and stents; embolization of uterine fibroids; angioplasty and stent placement for both arterial and venous occlusive disease; placement and retrieval of inferior vena cava (IVC) filters; management of portal hypertension; locoregional therapy of liver, kidney, adrenal and lung cancers with thermal ablation; irreversible electroporation; radioembolization and chemoembolization; and angiography with embolization techniques to treat bleeding.

 Our faculty physicians leverage their expertise in imaging to perform procedures through a precise, targeted and minimally-invasive approach to both diagnosis and therapy.
 This clinical approach reduces patient risk and pain, and significantly shortens recovery times.
-We perform a high volume of procedures at William P. Clements Jr. University Hospital, Parkland Hospital, and Zale Lipshy University Hospital.
+We perform a high volume of procedures at William P. Clements Jr. University Hospital, Parkland Hospital, and Zale Lipshy Pavilion.
 We also provide comprehensive clinical service through outpatient clinics, consults, and inpatient care.

 Intellectual vibrancy and technological innovation are core values of the Vascular & Interventional Radiology Division.
 Our research program includes translational research to bring new treatments from the laboratory to clinical practice, as well as several ongoing clinical trials.
 Select clinical trials are listed below: